tokay-lang/tokay-lang.github.io/content/documentation.md

 ```
 The reason is, that variables are evaluated at runtime, whereas constants are evaluated at compile-time, before the program is being executed.

 The distinction between variables and constants is a tradeoff between flexibility and predictivity to make different concepts behind Tokay possible.
 The values of variables aren't known at compile-time, therefore predictive construction of code depending on the values used is not possible.
-On the other hand, constants can be used before their definition, which is very useful when thinking of functions and parselets being called by other functions and parselets before their definition.
+On the other hand, constants can be used before their definition, which is very useful when thinking of functions being called by other functions before their definition.

 # Callables and consumables